octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 ---
 id: smart-contracts
 title: Smart contracts
-authors: Thomas Zoughebi, Aymeric Bethencourt and Maxime Fernandez
+authors: Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez
 ---
 In this chapter, you will learn the Tezos smart contracts basics.
 Their components and the workflow to record and use them on the Tezos *blockchain*.

 ## General definition of a Tezos smart contract
-A smart contract is a code stored inside the *blockchain* which executes a set of pre-defined instructions (promises).
+A smart contract is a code stored inside the *blockchain*.
+It executes a set of pre-defined instructions (promises).
 Once deployed (stored), it becomes **immutable**.
 A smart contract is deployed using a **transaction**, so we embed spending conditions inside it, which are **immutable**.
-Though for smart contracts, the key difference is a user *can trigger the execution of the code without modifying it, and without moving it to another transaction or block*.
+Though for smart contracts, the key difference is a user *can trigger the execution of the code without modifying it.
+Therefore without moving it to another transaction or block*.
 It stays where it has been stored **forever**.
 Tezos doesn't use an [UTXO model](https://en.wikipedia.org/wiki/Unspent_transaction_output) (no "*vaults*", see *Blockchain Basics*) but a **stateful accounts** one.

 Like in Ethereum, Tezos uses 2 types of accounts:
-1. Classic accounts with a primary address, simply storing tez (ꜩ) coins
+1. Classic accounts with a primary address, simply storing TEZ (ꜩ) coins
-2. Smart contract accounts with an address, storing code and  tez (ꜩ) coins
+2. Smart contract accounts with an address, storing code and TEZ (ꜩ) coins

-In Tezos vocabulary though, "*contracts*" refers to both types in general.
-So, actually, each *contract* has a "**_manager_**".
+Though in Tezos vocabulary though, "*contracts*" refers to both types in general.
+Actually each *contract* has a "**_manager_**".
 Precisely, a classic account has an "**_owner_**".
-If a contract is flagged as "*spendable*", the manager is the entity allowed to spend funds from it.
+If a contract has the "*spendable*" property, the manager is the entity allowed to spend funds from it.

 Smart contracts can achieve different kinds of operations with coins and *other smart contracts*.
 They're comparable to *automatic* **sealed** food and drink dispensers from the same company:
 Each machine has a contract saying "*Give me cryptocurrency and I give you food or drink*".
-Each machine can have a different smart contract for different foods or drinks, and there could be another smart contract gathering the cryptocurrency total for the company.
+Each machine can have a different smart contract for various foods or drinks, and there could be another smart contract gathering the cryptocurrency total for the company.
 Each machine doesn't operate until enough currency is delivered (*Gas*).
 Note that the **quantities** of foods or drinks change while their **types** can't (ever).

 Of course, smart contracts like the Tezos ones go beyond this metaphor.
 Thanks to *transparency* and *immutability*, they allow an **agreement** to be secured between two or more parties.
 In this context, the concept of "[Code is Law](https://en.wikipedia.org/wiki/Lawrence_Lessig#%22Code_is_law%22)" from [_Lawrence Lessig_](https://en.wikipedia.org/wiki/Lawrence_Lessig) is very appropriate.